 UK drama co-productions tallied 28 in 2024, a fractional dip on 2023’s total of 31, according to a new report for COBA.
 Within this, co-productions between UK and US partners rose sharply, while co-productions with Europeans fell.
 Over the last decade,... read more

-A new report from COBA and pact highlights how a mixed ecology of public and private finance has fuelled exceptional growth in the screen sector clusters of Glasgow, South Wales and Bristol.
+A new report from COBA and Pact highlights how a mixed ecology of public and private finance has fuelled exceptional growth in the screen sector clusters of Glasgow, South Wales and Bristol.
 Over the five year period, investment in content rose strongly and jobs... read more

 Third-party broadcasters and SVoDs are estimated to have invested a record £132m in PSB drama in 2022, up nearly 70% on 2018’s figure of £78m, according to new independent research published by COBA.
 Analysis by media sector consultancy Oliver & Ohlbaum... read more